psycopg/psycopg2/doc/src/connection.rst

         Return one of the constants defined in :ref:`poll-constants`.
-If it returns `~psycopg2.extensions.POLL_OK` then the connection has been estabilished or the query results are available on the client.
+If it returns `~psycopg2.extensions.POLL_OK` then the connection has been established or the query results are available on the client.
         Otherwise wait until the file descriptor returned by `fileno()` is ready to read or to write, as explained in :ref:`async-support`.
         `poll()` should be also used by the function installed by